volution/z-run/documentation/readme.md

 Currently, `z-run` is still in a pre-release state, perhaps somewhere between a beta and a release-candidate.

-There is no promisse of backward or forward compatibility, there is little documentation (besides the examples), there is no testing harness, and there is no roadmap.
+There is no promise of backward or forward compatibility, there is little documentation (besides the examples), there is no testing harness, and there is no roadmap.